Forgot your password?

 For general purpose water play, consider an entry level wetsuit made of Standard Neoprene -or- 30% Stretch Neoprene.
 If you are swimming laps occasionally, a stretchier suit will be less restricting.
 Look for a 30-60-or 100% stretch suit depending on your budget.
 Basically, the stretchier the better!

 If you are serious about lap swimming, you should instead consider a triathlon wetsuit.
-Check out our selection of triathlon wetsuits here.
+Check out our selection of triathlon wetsuits.

 Depending on water temperature, you might need a full body wetsuit (fullsuit), a springsuit, or a top or bottom.

-Use the Water Temperature Guide below to determine the type of wetsuit for your needs:
+Use the Water Temperature Guide below to determine the type of recreational swimming wetsuit for your needs: